 ARTICLE VII: OFFICERS AND DIRECTORS

 SECTION I: The annually elected Board shall consist of eleven Directors -- five (5) Officers and six (6) additional Directors, who shall assume their positions immediately following the annual election.
-Any officer or director must be a member of the Association and a resident in Cudjoe Gardens for a period of not less than one year.
+Any officer or director must be a member in good standing of the Association for twelve months, in addition, they must reside in Cudjoe Gardens for at least six months of the fiscal year.

-SECTION II: The Officers of the Association shall be President, Vice-President, Recording Secretary, Corresponding Secretary, and Treasurer.
+SECTION II: The Officers of the Association shall be the President, Vice-President, Recording Secretary, Corresponding Secretary, and Treasurer.
 Each term of office shall be for one year following the annual meeting.
 Should a vacancy occur in the office of President, the Vice-President shall succeed to that office.
 Any other vacancies occurring will be appointed by the President with the approval of the Board.
 Their term of office shall be until the next annual election or until their successor is elected and installed in office.

 SECTION III: The Board shall be empowered to purchase liability insurance for the protection of the Association and its Board and Committee members in pursuit of duties as set forth in the Association Bylaws.

 SECTION IV: Officers and Directors shall be nominated sixty (60) days prior to the annual meeting by a three-member committee of Board members selected by the President.
-The list of nominees shall be included in the newsletter and proxy mailed to provided to Association members of recordprior to the annual meeting.
-At the election, additional willing nominees shall be called for from the floor and said names added to the ballot to be voted on.
+The list of nominees shall be included in the newsletter and proxy mailed to provided to Association members of record, prior to the annual meeting.
+At the election, additional willing nominees shall be called for, from the floor and said names added to the ballot to be voted on.
 A written ballot shall be used if there is more than one nominee for a Board position, with tellers appointed by the President from members present who are not Board nominees, and a plurality vote shall constitute election.
 If there is no contest, a show of hands shall be sufficient to constitute election.

 ARTICLE VIII: DUTIES OF OFFICERS